 The two main rings serve as counterparties in the history of the life of Juan Antonio Samaranch.
 The first ring invites visitors through a public courtyard, lifting them on a circular ramp.

-The first link will house exhibits that speak of the legacy of the work of Juan Antonio Samaranch with the IOC and the impact it has had on China and the world.
+The first ring will host exhibits discussing the legacy of Juan Antonio Samaranch's work with the Olympic Committee and the impact it has had on China and the world.

-The second ring encloses a garden and focuses on the life and work of Juan Antonio Samaranch, who serves as a memorial to his achievements.
+The second ring encloses a garden and focuses on the life and work of Juan Antonio Samaranch, which serves as a memorial to his achievements.

-Together the two rings intend to create a continuous cycle that capture the visitor through the exhibition is that the areas memorial.
+Together the two rings intend to create a continuous cycle that captures the visitor both through the exhibition and the commemorative areas.

-The design, construction, incorporates green technologies, installation of solar cells placed on the roof of the building that produce energy, to control climate through the geothermal heating and cooling.
+The design, the construction, incorporates green technologies, from the installation of solar cells positioned on the roof of the building that produce energy, to climate control through geothermal heating and cooling.

 The surroundings 80 thousand square meters (800.000 square feet), the park has 204 circles representing each of the countries members of the International Olympic Committee.

-The circles contain different programs, creating a lush park and varied.
+The circles contain different programs, creating a lush and varied park experience.

 The new museum and park are scheduled for completion in 2013.